See also the articles "Finnish Forestry" and "European environmental policy" in the EHNE.

 That the history of animals belongs to that of the human species and vice versa is demonstrated not only by hunting.
 Animals are increasingly perceived as historical actors, as subjects, and no longer exclusively as a static background and as objects.
 For a long time this was not commonly understood, at least not in European historiography.
 While social history had already investigated the beginnings of animal protection, research on human-animal interconnections has only gained momentum in recent years.
 New perspectives have come primarily from the English-speaking world, where interdisciplinary human-animal studies has been a topic of environmental history for some time.11 Also in human-animal studies, the urgent question of the methodological approach arises in discussions about the attributing of agency.
 Where are the boundaries between humans and animals?
 How much animal is (still) in a human?
 Can personality and intentionality be ascribed to animals as an object of investigation?
 It is no coincidence that these questions remind one of the controversy about biocentric versus anthropocentric environmental history.
 They cannot be decided by historical studies alone, which concentrates on the social roles and cultural functions of human-animal relationships, to the extent that these can be determined from the archives of society.
 However, in order to get as close as possible to the biological creature, for example to be able to judge the natural behaviour of an early modern wolf, bear, beaver or otter that is being pursued, we are again dependent on natural sciences disciplines such as behavioural biology.

 The above should not be understood as a plea for a Eurocentric view of animal-human relationships.
 In this context also, the perspective must extend beyond Europe if we are to discover common European aspects.
 The shared colonial past of the European rulers and states presents one such transnational opening of perspective.
 In many cases, a history of exploitation emerges here.
-The turbulent history of the central African state of 12 Whether flora or fauna, sheep and cows in , and and also pathogens, countless instances demonstrate the often dramatic ecological consequences of the history of European expansion – in the colonies and also in Europe.
+The turbulent history of the central African state of Congo is a particularly horrific example of this.12 Whether flora or fauna, sheep and cows in Australia, Mexico and North America and also pathogens, countless instances demonstrate the often dramatic ecological consequences of the history of European expansion – in the colonies and also in Europe.
 The American environmental historian Alfred Crosby (born 1931) has done important work researching the transfer of infectious diseases in the luggage of the conquerors and colonist (such as mumps, typhoid and malaria) and the epidemics they caused, which cost the lives of more than 90% of the indigenous population of North America.
 He described this aptly with the phrase "ecological imperialism".13 However, European expansion also had effects on Europe itself.
 For example, in the 16th century the Spanish conquistadors brought back the potato from the highlands of the Andes, which in the subsequent centuries became a staple in the European diet.
-This was to have catastrophic consequences from 1845 onward as the great European famine and the waves of European migration from the mid-19th century can only be understood in the context of the preceding spread of the potato. and were particularly badly affected, as at its worst the potato harvest fell by almost 90 percent in these countries.
+This was to have catastrophic consequences from 1845 onward as the great European famine and the waves of European migration from the mid-19th century can only be understood in the context of the preceding spread of the potato.
+Ireland and Belgium were particularly badly affected, as at its worst the potato harvest fell by almost 90 percent in these countries.
 While other factors were also at play, in Ireland alone around one million people died as a result.
 A fungus which grows on the tubers, stalks and leaves caused the potatoes to rot and the years around 1845 provided ideal conditions for its spread.
-Like the potato itself, the fungus very probably originated in South America – as DNA analyses strongly suggest.14is a particularly horrific example of this.
+Like the potato itself, the fungus very probably originated in South America – as DNA analyses strongly suggest.14

 Anthropogenic environments also include extreme natural events, as the latter only gain their significance as "natural disasters" through humans, who experience nature as a threat in these situations.
 Whether floods, earthquakes, storms, fires or volcanic eruptions, societies decide when events become natural disasters – they construct them.
 While this is certainly true, this perspective sometimes causes nature itself to disappear from the radar of research– it becomes purely the trigger for investigation.
 Partly as a result of these culturalistic approaches, for a number of years research on natural disasters has been one of the most productive areas of environmental history, including – or especially – in a cross-period perspective from antiquity to the present.
 A large portion of the research focuses on the Middles Ages and the early modern period.
 This is also a consequence of current debates about climate change, to which destructive natural events are often attributed.
 Extreme events also lend themselves to research because there is usually an excellent basis of primary sources.
 Research in this area has focused on questions regarding destruction and efforts to cope with it, the resulting social and political conflicts and their consequences, but also perception and interpretation, and fundamental structures.
 Whether it is possible to identify a European pattern, shared cultural or institutional strategies and learning effects beyond knowledge transfer must ultimately remain an open question, but comparable modes of interpretation and coping can definitely be observed for catastrophes in endangered regions such as the Alps and the maritime coasts.
 In any event, it is conspicuous that there is a certain tension between research on extreme natural events and the longue durée perspective which otherwise predominates in environmental history.
 These events display to the observer the eruptive, quick and violent aspect of nature, that which sticks out of the seemingly gently flowing stream of events.
 This requires an appropriate methodological response and must not result in a mere list of successive natural disasters.15